proepkes/UnityLockstep/README.md

 [![Discord](https://img.shields.io/discord/413156098993029120.svg)](https://discord.gg/F9hJhcX)

-Initial commit was targeting the following protocl: https://www.reddit.com/r/Unity3D/comments/aewepu/rts_networking_simulate_on_serverbeat/.
+Initial commit was targeting the following protocol: https://www.reddit.com/r/Unity3D/comments/aewepu/rts_networking_simulate_on_serverbeat/.
 It turned out that bad network conditions made the game unplayable.
 The project has shifted to an architecture you see below.

 Currently the rollback of adding new entities is working (for 2 players).
 If you spawn entities in both instances the game will result in a synced state no matter how many packets drop or how high the lag is.
 Clientside prediction makes sure that local commands are executed under any condition.